Privacy and Cookies Policy

-The protection of your personal data is important to the BNP Paribas Group, which has adopted strong principles in relation to data protection for the entire Group and which are reflected in its Personal Data Protection Charter available at https://group.bnpparibas/uploads/file/bnpparibas_personal_data_privacy_charter.pdf.
+The protection of your personal data is important to the Pinnacle Pet Group ("Group") and we have adopted strong principles in relation to data protection for our Group.

-As defined in Section 2 below, this Data Protection Notice provides you with transparent and detailed information relating to the protection of your personal data by the following BNP Paribas Group companies, as controller:
+This Data Protection Notice provides you with transparent and detailed information relating to the protection of your personal data by the following Group companies, acting as Data Controller:

 ("we", "us", "our")

-We are responsible, as a controller, through the above legal entities (and also through Groupement d'Intérêt Économique ("G.I.E") BNP Paribas Cardif, Cardif Assurance Vie, Cardif-Assurances Risques Divers, Cardif IARD, etc.), for collecting and processing your personal data, in relation to our activities.
-The purpose of this Data Protection Notice is to tell you which personal data we collect and process about you, the reasons why, who we share your data with and why, how long we keep it, what your rights are and how you can exercise them
+We are responsible, as a Data Controller, through the above legal entities for collecting and processing your personal data, in relation to our activities.
+The purpose of this Data Protection Notice is to tell you which types of personal data we collect and process about you, the reasons why, who we share your data with and why, how long we keep it, what your rights are and how you can exercise them.

 Where necessary, further information may be provided to you when you apply for, purchase, renew or make a claim in relation to a specific insurance product or service.